NullVoxPopuli/website/content/2020-08-08-how-does-di-work.md

 MobX for state management -- but I only had the privilege of working with Redux and eventually React's Context Provider/Consumer pattern.
-There _is_ a little bit of overlap between React's Contexts and Ember's Services, but they differ in fundamental ways, and have pros and cons, which we'll get too.
+There _is_ a little bit of overlap between React's Contexts and Ember's Services, but they differ in fundamental ways, and have pros and cons, which we'll cover.

 But first, I'm a proponent of ["show, don't tell"](https://en.wikipedia.org/wiki/Show,_don%27t_tell), so we'll start by implementing dependency injection from scratch in order to demystify